-The NCC appreciates the EPA's recognition of the variability of insect pest pressure among cotton production regions of the U.S., and hopes EPA understands the variation between years within a region.
-The NCC notes an error in the EPA's use of the citation for cotton regions (Wrona et al., 1996) and notes that rather than identifying the "Plains: New Mexico, Kansas, Oklahoma, and Texas" the citation refers to the region as "Southwest: NM, OK, TX" with Kansas production being included.
+The NCC appreciates the EPA's recognition of the variability of insect pest pressure between cotton production regions of the U.S., and hopes EPA also understands the variation between years within a region.
+The NCC notes an error in the EPA's use of the citation for cotton regions (Wrona et al., 1996) and notes that rather than identifying the "Plains: New Mexico, Kansas, Oklahoma, and Texas," the citation refers to the region as "Southwest: NM, OK, TX" with Kansas production being excluded.

-The importance of variability of pest pressure between years directly impacts the number of crop protection treatments necessary and the assumptions EPA makes regarding alternatives.
+The importance of variability of pest pressure between years directly impacts the number of crop protection treatments necessary and the assumptions that EPA makes regarding alternatives.

 State university experts strive to address IRM with producers during a given crop year by attempting to limit repeated use of a single pesticide MOA while complying with maximum seasonal use requirements imposed on product labels.
-Every loss of a MOA combined with additional restrictions on the maximum seasonal use of other MOA's results in higher selection pressure for resistant pest development.
+Every loss of a MOA, combined with additional restrictions on the maximum seasonal use of other MOAs, results in higher selection pressure for resistant pest development.

-Similarly, the EPA stated a consideration of reducing the rate of the neonicotinoids as a potential mitigation solution.
+Similarly, the EPA states a consideration of reducing the rate of the neonicotinoids as a potential mitigation solution.
 Science has clearly shown that reducing the rate of pesticides to the minimum efficacy results in more rapid selection for resistant genotypes by allowing higher survival of heterozygous resistant genotypes.
 The NCC urges EPA to avoid rate reductions that would result in inadequate efficacy and/or increased selection for resistant pest genotypes.

 The NCC additionally urges EPA to recognize that aerial application is critical to IPM practices.
 Cotton producers and their independent crop consultants manage large acreages and monitor the density of the pest populations twice each week of the growing season as recommended by their state extension experts.
-Once the pest population exceeds the pest density threshold, it is imperative to be able to quickly treat the acreage to protect against economic losses.
-Aerial application is critical to the timely treatment of the large acreages.
-Today's aerial application equipment has adopted abundant technology to ensure safety of aerial applications that minimizes drift concerns of the past.
+Once the pest population exceeds the pest density threshold, it is imperative to be able to quickly treat the acreage to prevent economic losses.
+Aerial application is critical to the timely treatment of large acreages.
+Today's aerial applications have adopted abundant technology to ensure safety of these applications that minimizes drift concerns of the past.
 The loss of aerial applications would likely force reevaluation of thresholds to account for timing delay of application, thus forcing producers to begin treatment at lower insect pest densities.

-The NCC notes that Table 2, page 7, footnote 2 (Hutmacher et al. (2012)) is not an accurate statement for all gins, and suggests updating estimated value of cottonseed/acre.
-Given average yields, the USDA ginning cost per acre, and the current value of cottonseed, the shortfall is about \$45 per acre.
+The NCC notes that Table 2, page 7, footnote 2 (Hutmacher et al. (2012)) is not an accurate statement for all gins, and suggests updating the estimated value of cottonseed/acre.
 In some areas, the value of cottonseed is not enough to cover ginning charges.

-Some producers are paying an additional \$24 to \$40 per bale for ginning.
-The 2010 - 2014 data does not reflect gross revenue and costs of production in the past few years.
+Using average yields, USDA estimates for ginning cost per acre, and the current value of cottonseed, the shortfall is about \$45 per acre.
+This has resulted in some producers paying an additional \$24 to \$40 per bale for ginning.
+The 2010-2014 data does not reflect gross revenue and costs of production in the past few years.
 The gross revenue and cost of production data should be updated to included 2015 - 2017 data.
-Cotton prices were unusually high in 2010 - 2013 due to China's stocks policy.
-Prices from 2014 - 2017 have been much lower.
-Production costs are also higher than in 2010 - 2014.
-In Table 2, the data source is unclear for the Plains and the West since the USDA/ERS cost of production data is only provided for the Southern Seaboard, Mississippi Portal, Prairie Gateway, and Fruitful Rim.
+Cotton prices were abnormally high in 2010-2013 due to China's stocks policy.
+Prices from 2014-2017 have been much lower.
+Production costs are also higher than in 2010-2014.